 In the late 19th Century, a whole host of different colors were allowed including grey, brown, red, blue, and even ‘tiger-stripes’.
 Patches of white were common, and the coats were generally thicker and longer.

-Even today you'll still occasionally see a 'Red Rottweiler' because the genes for this color still exist in a very few dogs.
-Whether a purebred is black and tan or red, doesn't matter in terms of temperament, ability, size etc., it's simply the outward appearance and a true purebred red Rottweiler is every bit as much of a Rottweiler as a dog with the accepted, and standard, coloring.
+Even today you’ll still occasionally see ‘rare’ rottweilers such as the ‘Red Rottweiler’ because the genes for this color still exist in a very few dogs.
+Whether a purebred is black and tan or red, doesn’t matter in terms of temperament, ability, size etc., it’s simply the outward appearance and a true purebred red Rottweiler is every bit as much of a Rottweiler as a dog with the accepted, and standard, coloring.

 BUT there are unscrupulous breeders and dog owners who aren’t afraid to try to pass of a mixed breed Rottie as a ‘rare’ specimen, so if you see this type of dog for sale always do some thorough research to make sure that he/she is purebred.

 An interesting little fact that you may not know, is that Rottweilers in the 19th century were often born with ‘stumpy tails’.

 This is pretty much unheard of today, and I think that’s a shame!
 It would have saved breeders from having to dock all those tiny puppy tails just to meet the Breed Standard.